 We are all sensitive to other people’s opinions, so approach the person in recovery’s hopes, dreams and desires with respect.
 People who suffer from drug and alcohol addiction can be easily hurt, so make sure you’re always tactful without tiptoeing.

 One of the healthiest ways to help someone stay sober is to make exciting plans that don’t involve drug or alcohol use.
 There are plenty of free days out and affordable ideas for nights or days out, so get out in the world and enjoy life together!

 How to Support a Recovering Addict

 How to support an addict in recovery depends a lot on the individual.
 More extroverted people will need to express themselves and go out and meet as many people as possible.
 You can support them by helping them to resist temptation and lending a listening ear.

 Introverts might respond better to following creative pursuits.
 Suggest that you join a yoga class or art class together, so they have a regular healthy outlet to express themselves.

 How you support someone in recovery depends on your relationship, too.

 Partners should encourage their loved ones to speak openly and let them express themselves without ever judging them.
 Never get sucked into arguments, and help them to establish healthy boundaries.

-As the friend of someone who’s just finished rehab, you’re part of their vital support network.
+As the friend of someone who’s just finished drug abuse treatment, you’re part of their vital support network.
 This means you should be there for them when they need you and do whatever you can to make them feel good about themselves.

-If you’d like to speak to one of our addiction counselors about how to help someone stay sober, call Recovery Works today at 778-430-1212.
+If you’d like to speak to one of our addiction treatment center counselors about how to help someone stay sober, call the Recovery Works helpline today at +1-778-430-1212.